mk8819/bynd/README.md

    excitation spectrum.

-   BYND is still under active development, and future version will include support for quadrupole moments.
+   BYND is still under active development, and future version will include support for:

+   - quadrupole moments
+   - basis set extrapolation
+   - replacing the line-search with more advanced techniques
+   - routines for easier data handling

 STRUCTURE